danielctc/mcp-server-chart/README.md

 A Model Context Protocol server for generating charts using [AntV](https://github.com/antvis/).

+**Now deployed on Vercel with official MCP adapter support!**

 <a href="https://www.star-history.com/#antvis/mcp-server-chart&Date">
   <img width="512" src="https://api.star-history.com/svg?repos=antvis/mcp-server-chart&type=Date" />
 </a>

 This is a TypeScript-based MCP server that provides chart generation capabilities.
 It allows you to create various types of charts through MCP tools.
 You can also use it in [Dify](https://marketplace.dify.ai/plugins/antv/visualization).

+## Features

+- Generate various chart types using AntV
+- MCP protocol support for AI integration
+- TypeScript implementation
+- Serverless deployment on Vercel

+## Usage

+The server provides tools for generating different types of charts including:
+- Area charts
+- Bar charts
+- Line charts
+- Pie charts
+- And many more...

+## Deployment

+This server is configured to deploy on Vercel using the official `@vercel/mcp-adapter` package for optimal performance and compatibility.

 ## ✨ Features